MissUsagi/SocialMediaPostGenerator_forge3/README.md

 This project was developed as part of my participation in the **Vue Forge3** event.
 The primary objective was to create a versatile social media post generator powered by **OpenAI**.
 With the assistance of AI, users can effortlessly generate engaging social media posts tailored to their needs.

 **Key features of the project include:**
-Vue.js, Open AI, Tailwind CSS, DaisyUI, TypeScript, Cypress, Nuxt.
+_Vue.js, Open AI, Tailwind CSS, DaisyUI, TypeScript, Cypress, Nuxt._

-Throughout the development process, I had the opportunity to explore Nuxt for the first time.
+Throughout the development process, I had the opportunity to explore **Nuxt** for the first time.
 While navigating this new framework, I relied on the hints and code provided during the challenge.

-As someone relatively new to TypeScript and E2E testing, this event served as a valuable learning experience.
+As someone relatively new to **TypeScript** and **E2E testing**, this event served as a valuable learning experience.
 I embraced the opportunity to expand my skills in these areas and made significant progress with it.

 Due to the immense potential of this project, I have decided to continue its development beyond the event.
 It is still a work in progress, with some components available only in my private repository.
 However, I will update it in the future.